willbprog127/spiritvnc-fltk-no-libssh2/README.md

 * Single-click a connected server entry to switch to it from another
 * Right-click a connected server entry to close the connection *(except `Listening` entries)*
 * Right-click a disconnected server entry to display a pop-up menu with various actions you can perform
+* Click a server entry, then click in the Quick Note box near the bottom left to enter a brief message

 ##### Server entry buttons
 * Click the [+] button to add a new server entry, click the [-] button to delete a server entry